RoseauTechnologies/Roseau_Load_Flow/doc/models/Load/FlexibleLoad/Projection.md

 # Projections

-The different controls may produce values for $P$ and $Q$ that are not feasible.
-The feasibility domain in the $(P, Q)$ space is a part of the disc of radius $S^{\max}$.
-In these cases, the solution found by the control algorithm has to be projected on the feasible domain.
-That's why we need to define how the projection is done.
-There are three available projection types: the _Euclidean_ projection, the projection at _Constant $P$_ and the projection at _Constant $Q$_.
+When the control algorithm is trying to find the best control for given voltage constraints, it could find a solution that is not "feasible" by the load.
+This means that the active and reactive powers $P$ and $Q$ that constitute the solution lie outside the feasible domain defined by a part of the disc of radius $S^{\max}$ in the $(P, Q)$ space.
+In these cases, the solution has to be projected into the feasible domain.
+We can choose how the projection is performed using three available projection types: the _Euclidean_ projection, the projection at _Constant $P$_ and the projection at _Constant $Q$_.

 The projection accepts two approximation parameters: `alpha` and `epsilon`.